TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 We may use third parties to perform services in connection with our operations, to improve the Site and our services, products and features, and to protect our users.
 These third parties may include (but are not limited to) service providers and vendors.

-Indeed may also transfer your Personal Data in limited situations to certain third-party vendors that assist Indeed with protecting our users and maintaining the quality of our services, products and features provided to those users.
+Indeed may transfer your Personal Data in limited situations to certain third-party vendors that assist Indeed with protecting our users and maintaining the quality of our services, products and features provided to those users.
 An example would be vendors Indeed uses for fraud detection purposes.
 Examples of those vendors include: SiftScience and Emailage.

+Indeed may also share any credit card and related billing and payment information that you provide to Indeed with companies who work on Indeed’s behalf, such as payment processors and/or credit agencies, solely for the purposes of checking credit, effecting payment to Indeed and servicing your account.
+Examples of those vendors include: CVENT.

 In the course of providing these services, those companies may have access to Personal Data, and this may involve transfers of such Personal Data to other countries.
-Such transfers are only made for the purposes set forth in sections 4, 5 and 9 of this Privacy Policy, to the extent applicable.
+Such transfers are only made for the purposes set forth in sections 4, 5 and 9 of this Privacy Policy, to the extent applicable and necessary.
 Those companies are also contractually required to treat such Personal Data in accordance with this Privacy Policy, and in accordance with all applicable laws with respect to such transfers and any processing performed by those third parties on such Personal Data.

 **_– Transfers to Cloud Service Providers_**